ORNL/intersect-architecture/examples/aam/pat.rst

 (:numref:`intersect:arch:examples:aam:pat:strategic`).
 The first loop control implements an :ref:`intersect:arch:pat:catalog:strategic:steering` strategic pattern.
-It obtains temperature data from thermocouple sensors mounted to the base of the printed object and from an IR camera that is observing the printing process from an angle above.
-The temperature data is streamed to an analyzer that performs faster-than-real-time simulation of the thermal evolution the printed material.
+It obtains temperature data from thermocouple sensors mounted to the base of the printed object and from an :term:`infrared (IR)<IR>` camera that is observing the printing process from an angle above.
+The temperature data is streamed to an analyzer that performs faster-than-real-time simulation of the printed material's thermal evolution.
 The simulation data is used to change the parameters of the laser on the next printed layer.
 This permits adapting the live printing process to the simulated stresses inferred by the measured data.
-The second loop control involves the neutron beam of :term:`ORNL`’s :term:`SNS` to obtain more detailed and multi-scale structural data.
+The second loop control involves the neutron beam of :term:`Oak Ridge National Laboratory's (ORNL's) <ORNL>` :term:`Spallation Neutron Source (SNS)<SNS>` to obtain more detailed and multi-scale structural data.
 The neutron diffraction measurements and corresponding digital image correlation of the entire 3D printing process permit validation of the structural simulation and adaptation of the 3D printing process for the next part to be printed in an :ref:`intersect:arch:pat:catalog:strategic:design` strategic pattern.
-At the strategic pattern level of abstraction, the individual pattern components are as
+At the strategic pattern level of abstraction, the individual pattern components are as follows:
-follows:

 -  The experiment design plan describes the goal, which is the validated 3D printing of a metal part with predetermined structural stresses.